tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    For example, suppose a new table  t has one column and the column has a unique constraint.
    A transaction starts with START TRANSACTION.
    The first statement in the transaction is INSERT INTO t VALUES (1), (2);
-   i.e. "insert 1, then insert 2" -- Tarantool processes the new rows in order.
+   that is, "insert 1, then insert 2" -- Tarantool processes the new rows in order.
    This statement always succeeds, there are no constraint violations.
    The second SQL statement is INSERT INTO t VALUES (3), (2), (5);
-   i.e. "insert 3, then insert 2".
+   that is, "insert 3, then insert 2".
    Inserting 3 is not a problem, but inserting 2 is a problem -- it would violate the UNIQUE constraint.

    If behavior is ABORT: the second statement is rolled back, there is an error message.
 The table now contains (1), (2).